Elainamath/Elainamath.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-(Last edited in Feb.
+(Last edited in Apr.
 2024)

 I am Mingchong Li (李鸣翀), a junior student from [School of Mathematical Sciences](https://www.math.pku.edu.cn), [Peking University](https://pku.edu.cn), major in Mathematics and Applied Mathematics.

-I have a wide range of interests in algebraic Geometry and complex Geometry.
+I have a wide range of interests in Algebraic Geometry and Complex Geometry.
 Right now I'm trying to apply to grad school in Europe or the US in the field of algebraic geometry.

 I have conducted research on derived category under the guidance of Prof. Bohan Fang and I'm still in the reading and learning stage.